pc9795/ds-algo-java/notes/gfg/ds/linked_list.md

 the loop starting point.
 ```

-**Proof of a method of removing loop using floyd cycle detection algorithm**:
+# Proof of a method of removing loop using floyd cycle detection algorithm

 ```
 >>> Distance travelled by hare = 2 * Distance travelled by tortoise
 >>> Distance from head + (no of times hare travelled the loop) * cycleLength + distance from start of the loop to the point